Tauchman slam, Crawford 2 HRs as Giants beat Rangers 9-4

+ARLINGTON, Texas (AP) — Brandon Crawford was in for a special night just by taking the field at shortstop for the San Francisco Giants.
+His two home runs and a big slam by Mike Tauchman just made the planned postgame champagne toast even sweeter.

-ARLINGTON, Texas (AP) — Mike Tauchman hit a go-ahead grand slam, Brandon Crawford homered twice while setting the Giants’ franchise record for most games as a shortstop and San Francisco beat the slumping Texas Rangers 9-4 on Tuesday night.
+Tauchman hit a go-ahead grand slam between the two homers by Crawford, who set the Giants’ franchise record for most games as a shortstop in San Francisco’s 9-4 win over the slumping Texas Rangers on Tuesday night.

-Tauchman hit his first career slam with two outs in the eighth inning to put the Giants in front for the third and final time, and Crawford added a three-run shot in the ninth.
+“One of the cooler accomplishments of my career,” Crawford said.
+“Growing up a Giants fan, and seeing so many great shortstops come through the organization, and be able to pass a Hall of Famer, it’s a very cool accomplishment.”

-Crawford also hit a solo homer in the sixth inning of his 1,326th game at shortstop, which broke a tie with Hall of Famer Travis Jackson, a shortstop in 1,325 games for the New York Giants from 1922-36.
+Crawford hit a three-run homer in the ninth after his tiebreaking solo shot in the sixth inning of his 1,326th game at shortstop, which broke a tie with Hall of Famer Travis Jackson, a shortstop in 1,325 games for the New York Giants from 1922-36.

+Since his big league debut with the Giants in 2011, Crawford has been a three-time Gold Glove winner, a two-time All-Star and part of two World Series titles early in his career.

+Manager Gabe Kapler said the latest milestone “is right up there with any of them, and one that I think he deserves to be proud of.
+And to have a night like he had tonight, both on defense and then at the plate.
+It just was a true performance and really enjoyable to watch for everybody in the dugout.”

-San Francisco, whose 38-22 record is the best in baseball, loaded the bases in the eighth with a hit and two walks off Joely Rodriguez (1-3).
-Josh Sborz came on and retired Donovan Solano on a sharp liner to shortstop before Tauchman, who had six hits and 16 strikeouts over his previous 44 at-bats in a span of 18 games, pulled a 3-1 liner into the first row of seats near the right field corner.
+Tauchman’s first career slam came with two outs in the eighth inning to put the Giants in front for the third and final time.
+San Francisco, whose 38-22 record is the best in baseball, had loaded the bases with a hit and two walks off Joely Rodriguez (1-3).

+Josh Sborz got an out before Tauchman, with only six hits and 16 strikeouts over his previous 44 at-bats in an 18-game span, pulled a 3-1 liner into the first row of seats near the right field corner.

-It was the second game in a row the Rangers lost while giving up seven runs over the final two innings.
+It was the first grand slam by a Giants batter in the eighth inning or later when trailing by multiple runs since July 1980.

+“(Tauchman) has really good at-bats.
+He swings at the appropriate pitches, he only attacks pitches that he feels like he can drive,” Kapler said.
+“He hasn’t been rewarded for that very often since he’s been a Giant. … I thought he grinded and prepared for that moment, and then showed up in a big way.”

 Joey Gallo homered for Texas before leaving the game in the eighth as a precaution because of right groin tightness.
 The Gold Glove right fielder also threw out a runner at the plate for the Rangers, who lost for the 12th time in 13 games.